eclipse-xpanse/xpanse/website/docs/orchestrator.md

 sidebar_position: 4
 ---

-# Open Services Cloud orchestrator
+# Orchestrator

-Open Services Cloud orchestrator is the central server.
+Open Services Cloud orchestrator is the central server runtime.

 It acts as a gateway taking the service configuration language and dealing with the cloud services to actually deploy the service.